motosharpley/mws-client/README.md

 > Remember to also start the api server which will be running on port 1337

-> To start the development environment run `npm run dev` this will run gulp to build dist files, nodemon to hot reload the server, and gulp watch to trigger rebuild dist files upon changes to files in the src directory
+> To start the development environment run `npm run dev` this will run gulp to build dist files, nodemon to hot reload the server, and gulp watch to rebuild dist files upon changes to files in the src directory